 If leaders are to cultivate diversity and inclusion solutions within their organisations, they need to be even more wary than usual of contracted, isolating thinking – in themselves and in their teams.

 One of the strongest messages to emerge from social distancing and isolation is that humans are at their very best when they’re connected and engaged with each other.
 Diversity and inclusion are the ingredients of deep and meaningful interactions.

-Recognising that although ‘we are all in this together’, we are not experiencing it in the same way, is the first step in helping leaders create inclusive workplace cultures that are conscious of the crisis impact on different employee groups.
+Recognising that although ‘we are all in this together’, we are not experiencing it in the same way.
+This is the first step in helping leaders create inclusive workplace cultures which are conscious of the crisis impact on different employee groups.

 Leaders and managers must be more adept at spotting the signs of stress – their own and others – especially at this time of unrest.

 Everyone has mental health issues!
 Despite our best efforts to talk more openly about our mental health, there is still a level of stigma attached to it.

 Some fear it will be perceived as a weakness, others feel it might hold them back professionally, and many believe that they will be unfairly judged as a result of disclosing information about their mental health.

 If the current situation has taught us anything, it’s that none of us are completely safe from the stress and anxiety that a global pandemic brings.
 Whether you’re concerned about loved ones, worried about navigating an ever-changing situation, or trying to stay safe as a vulnerable person.

 Many are finding themselves in unimaginable circumstances, experiencing loneliness as a result of social distancing, being impacted by redundancies, or facing significant income challenges for those who are self-employed.

 Fortunately, there are many helpful wellbeing resources and tips available during these difficult times and practising self-care is now more important than ever.